elebow/efictopub/README.md

 Many written works are protected by copyright law.
 It is your responsibility when using this tool to ensure that your usage is permissible in all applicable jurisdictions.

+## A note about courtesy

+Even in cases where use of this tool is legally permitted, some authors may prefer that you not use it under certain circumstances, or at all.
+For example, an author may be in the process of seeking a book deal.
+Please respect the wishes of authors.

 ## Implementing a new fetcher

 A fetcher is a Python module located in `efictopub/fetchers/` that has the following